In the guide

 Importers and average quantity

 If you import goods into the UK you are responsible for ensuring that the packs comply with the three packers' rules and that they are marked correctly.
-However, you may obtain and keep suitable documents from the actual packer (before the packages leave your possession) that provide sufficient evidence to show that the packages comply with the quantity requirements.
+However, you may obtain and keep suitable documents from the actual packer (before the packages leave your possession) that provide sufficient evidence to show that each batch of the packages comply with the quantity requirements.

 The person providing the documentation has to be of a suitable status (for example, an accredited test laboratory or national metrology service) and the information it contains should be validated.